g-leech/argmin-gravitas/quotes.md

 <div align="center">— Emil Cioran</div><br>

 I probably won't get around to systematically stating a worldview.
-(Such things are maybe bad for you anyway. <a href="fn:1" id="fn:1">1</a>) But I like aphorisms, so here's an atomic version of it:
+(Such things are maybe bad for you anyway. <a href="#nietz" id="fn:1">*</a>) But I like aphorisms, so here's an atomic version of it:

 <div class="accordion">